meisben/cri_dobot/README.md

 ## Installation (part 2) of .dll for use with dobot magician arm:

-For both windows and linux you should *not* need to do anything with the dll.
-This is packaged with cri_dobot.
-If you get an error message relating to the dll library (or are using mac) try the steps below.
+For both windows and mac you should *not* need to do anything with the dll.
+The 64 bit dlls are packaged with cri_dobot.
+If you get an error message relating to the dll library try the steps below.
 Please reach out for help if this isn't working!
+Please also note that currently dobot have yet to supply the .so files for this verision of firmware, so this is untested on a linux system.

 To use the dobot dll (which is a prerequisite) follow these instructions
 - [A] use the correct DLL from dobot (64 bit or 32 bit), and